Established in Ontario in 2006

 The Foundation's mission is to address the issue of animal overpopulation and homeless pets.
 The Foundation achieves its mission by funding the spay/neuter programs of local animal charities.

-In order to reduce the number of animals being euthanized each year, Animal Aid focuses its funding on spay/neuter programs and projects and TNR.
+In order to reduce the number of animals being euthanized each year, Animal Aid focuses its funding on TNR (trap, neuter, release) and spay/neuter programs and projects.

 Types of Support